 Our investment decisions, including the selection of our underlying fund managers, are overseen by our Investment Committee (IC).
-The Directors and members of the IC may change from time to time without notice to you.
+The members of the IC may change from time to time without notice to you.

-Information regarding our current directors is available on the Companies Register at companies-register.companiesoffice. govt.nz.
+We may also change our Directors from time to time without notice to you.
+Information regarding our current directors is available on the Companies Register at companies-register. companiesoffice.govt.nz.